xi/datahorror/content/office/noticeboard/coded-sheet/_index.md

 <details>
   <summary>Hint</summary>
-  <p>An ORCID id is a 16-digit code (you can read more about it on a flyer on the
+  <p>An ORCID (Open Researcher and Contributor ID) is a 16-digit code (you can read more about it on a flyer on the
   noticeboard or on the ORCID website).
 There are a couple of places on the noticeboard where you will find a DOI that can be googled, or a direct link, that leads to a dataset belonging to Pablo and his colleagues.
-His ORCID id can be found by hovering over (or clicking) the ORCID logo by his name and looking at the 16-digit code that is a part of the URL.
-Make a note of Pablo's ORCID id and use it to decipher the coded sheet.</p>
+His ORCID can be found by hovering over (or clicking) the ORCID logo by his name and looking at the 16-digit code that is a part of the URL.
+Make a note of Pablo's ORCID and use it to decipher the coded sheet.</p>
 </details>